 To prevent the potential risk described above in former schemes, we propose an enhance security scheme aims to improve the security between remote user and the server.
+The scenarios of our proposed improvement scheme are illustrated in Fig. 1.

 Our scheme divides into five phases namely system initialization, user registration phase, login phase, authentication phase and uadate password phase.
 We describe the notations and the steps of each phase as follows.